gleantap/iOS/README.md

      pod setup --verbose

   This may take a few minutes.
 The --verbose option will show you the progress logs to  watch the process.
 Once done, you are ready to   move to step two.

-   2.Create a file calledÊPodFileÊin your xCode project and add the following code in that.
+2. Create a file calledÊPodFileÊin your xCode project and add the following code in that.
 Substitute your Project Name forÊYourProjectNameÊin the below code.

          target 'YourProjectName' do